conmaol/maglocunus/AI/NeuralNets/RussellNorvig1995-19.md

 §1.6.
 However, brains are <mark>massively parallel</mark>, whereas computer hardware is serial.

 §1.7.
-Therefore, brain are faster than computers at what they do.
+Therefore, brains are faster than computers at what they do.

 §1.8.
 Brains are more <mark>fault tolerant</mark> than computers.